- Events Calendar

 Parents and guardians of children that regularly visit the Laurel library after school will need to make other arrangements during this transfer period.
 For homework help, customers may consult the library’s website, www.pgcmls.info.
 Live Homework Help and other electronic resources may be accessed from home computers.

 Customers may access online services, view accounts, reserve and renew materials at www.pgcmls.info.
 For phone renewals, call 301-333-3111.
 Please visit www.pgcmls.info for other branch library locations and hours.
 Nearby libraries are the Bowie and Hyattsville branches.
-The book drop will be available at both Laurel library locations during the move.
+The book drop will be open at the temporary Laurel library location.

 The new library’s features will include: a dinosaur-themed children’s room, 50 computers, two meeting rooms, a computer lab, multiple study rooms and Wi-Fi.
 “Prince George’s County libraries are vital community resources,” says Library Director Kathleen Teaze, “in that they provide access to technology, lifelong learning, and community life.”
 “We look forward to providing a state-of-the-art new branch,” she continued, “that will meet community needs now and into the future.”